-Based on data gathered by Deloitte's national offices, only 2,500 dwellings were completed in Slovenia last year, resulting in the lowest number of completed dwellings per 1,000 inhabitants among the monitored European countries.
-Bosnia and Herzegovina followed a similar trend, with 2,900 dwellings completed.
+Based on data gathered by Deloitte's national offices, only 2,900 dwellings were completed in Bosnia and Hercigovina last year, resulting in the lowest number of completed dwellings per 1,000 inhabitants among the monitored European countries.

 In terms of a year-on-year percentage comparison of completed dwellings, Belgium and Bulgaria saw increases of 14.3% and 14.1%, respectively.
 Israel (+11.5%), Ireland (+9.5%), Portugal (+5.8%), and Slovakia (+3.3%) also experienced annual growth.